 It’s hard to say whether or not HMV (a British entertainment company) “deserved” to have it’s business aired out on Twitter, but when the company recently let nearly 60 employees go, their Twitter account was taken over by one of the disgruntled employees and multiple messages about the “mass execution” were shared on the company account.

 Back when we discussed the power of virtual teams, I noted that trust was a big part of making a team work.
-That doesn’t mean that systems shouldn’t be in place to ensure that important company assets can be protected from actions from individuals (remember the Avenger Controller catastrophe?).
+That doesn’t mean that systems shouldn’t be in place to ensure that important company assets can be protected from actions from individuals.
 Admittedly, this is one of the most difficult forms of crisis to plan for, but take notes on what can go wrong from HMV when angry employees have access to important communication channels.

 3. Keeping Your Cards Too Close

 Another recent hack, this time, the stage light glares at Adobe, who recently had their database of over 150 million users leaked this past October.